How to Remortgage to Buy Another Property

 Get started with an expert broker to find out how much they can help you save on your remortgage.

-One factor that determines how much a mortgage provider will be able to lend you is your loan to value (LTV) ratio.
-This is basically the balance of the mortgage that is secured on your home, expressed as a percentage of the value of the property.
+One factor that determines how much a mortgage provider will be able to lend you is your loan-to-value (LTV) ratio.
+This is basically the balance of the mortgage secured on your home, expressed as a percentage of the property’s value.

-Lenders are generally more comfortable with lower LTV loans and so you will have fewer options, and can expect to pay a higher rate, if you want a mortgage with a higher LTV.
-The maximum LTV you can borrow also depends on your situation, such as your age and credit history, and the purpose of the loan.
+Lenders are generally more comfortable with lower LTV loans, so you will have fewer options and can expect to pay a higher rate if you want a mortgage with a higher LTV.
+The maximum LTV you can borrow also depends on your situation, such as your age, credit history, and the purpose of the loan.

 Example